Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 The Secret to an Odor-Free Coop: Beyond Barn Lime

 Barn lime is merely a tool for moisture.
-The true foundation of a healthy, odor-free coop relies on two pillars of management: ventilation and the deep litter method.
-The real secret to an odor-free coop isn’t a product in a bag; it’s good coop management.
+The true foundation of a healthy, odor-free coop relies on two pillars of management: ventilation and proper litter management.
+The real secret to an odor-free coop is not a product in a bag; it is good coop management.

 Foundation Tier: Ventilation and Dryness

-SCIENCE-BASED FACT: Auburn University research testing six litter treatments found acidifiers effective for ammonia control while lime “failed to produce any favorable results” (15).
+SCIENCE-BASED FACT: Auburn University research testing six litter treatments found acidifiers effective for ammonia control while lime “failed to produce any favorable results.”

-• Ammonia Target: Target <25 ppm ammonia; don’t rely on your nose alone, as perception thresholds rise with exposure.
+Ammonia Target: Target less than 25 ppm ammonia; do not rely on your nose alone, as perception thresholds rise with exposure.
 Learn more about the relationship between high humidity, litter moisture, and ammonia from the UGA Poultry House Environmental Management resources.

 Specific Challenge: Managing Moisture and Ammonia in Humid Climates